pano-takanan-history/blumpanotacana/README.md

 The R-Script `map.R` adds the code that was used to create the map `map_fig.png`.
 You can run the code with the following command in the command-line: `make map`.
 The R-version as well as the versions for the necessary packages are given as a comment in the script, in case the replication fails in the future.

+#### Automated extraction of correspondence patterns

+We include a script that automatically extracts the correspondence patterns from the dataset.
+The code uses the [LingRex](https://github.com/lingpy/lingrex)-package and is stored in `s_patterns.py`.
+You can also run the code via the make-command `make patterns`.
+The output is stored in `d_patterns.tsv` and can be accessed with all common office applications.
+The script takes the `bpt_alg.tsv` file as input, which is created from running the `make heatmap` command, including all the filters used in there.

 ## Statistics